marciof/Eon/specification/specification.md

 A [function](#function) that associates a `value` with itself in a `map`, and returns the new [map](#map).

-If the `value` already exists as a key, then its associated value becomes `value`.
+If `value` already exists as a key, then its associated value becomes `value`.

 ```
 (insert set:Set value:Any): Set